ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/tune_revprox_and_apigw.md

 ```

 * [`keepalive`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#keepalive):
-  * Enables connection caching for upstream servers.
+  * This directive enables connection caching for upstream servers.
   * This is disabled by default.
 It should be turned on because it can improve performance significantly.
 This value should be increased further when more upstream servers are added to the `upstream` block.
   * The value of 1024 shown above is probably more than enough for most production deployments.
 It is recommended that you test in order to find an appropriate value for your deployment.
   * When this directive is used, the `proxy_http_version` should be set to 1.1 and `proxy_set_header` connection header should be cleared for upstream keep alive to work properly.
 * [`proxy_cache_path`](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_path)
   * This directive is not in the configuration above.
 However it is worth mentioning because it can impact performance greatly.
 This enables a cache within the Reverse Proxy or API Gateway.
   * When this directive is used, both `proxy_cache_lock` and `proxy_cache_valid` should be considered as additional optimizations.
-  * The Nginx [admin-guide](https://docs.nginx.com/nginx/admin-guide/) has a section on [content-caching](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/) that should be explored.
+  * The [Nginx admin-guide](https://docs.nginx.com/nginx/admin-guide/) has a section on [content-caching](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/) that should be explored.